-In this article we will assign services to a certificate in Exchange 2016.
-We explore how to accomplish this using Exchange Admin Center and PowerShell.
+In this article, we will assign services to a certificate (affiliate) in Exchange 2016.
+We explore how to accomplish this using the Exchange Admin Center and PowerShell.

 Let’s get started!